-Fernanda Gonzales of Arlington had complained to her landlord about loud banging noises that seemed to be coming from the roof of her apartment unit.
+Fernanda Gonzales of Denver had complained to her landlord about loud banging noises that seemed to be coming from the roof of her apartment unit.
 Unfortunately, the apartment manager failed to take action in the matter, as he dismissed the noises as being caused by harmless squirrels.
 However, upon returning home with her family on a Sunday night, Gonzales was startled upon finding three raccoons within her apartment unit.
-Gonzales also could not help but to notice a fairly large hole on her ceiling that led outside.
+Gonzales also could not help but notice a fairly large hole on her ceiling that led outside.
+This means that not only will there need to be work done to restore the interior of the apartment, they will also need to contact a team of denver roofers as the actual roof itself has also been damaged.
 Gonzalez quickly realized that her apartment manager was wrong about his “squirrel theory.”
 Understandably, an angry Gonzalez took photos of the damage before posting them to Facebook with some choice words for her apartment manager.
 Gonzalez specifically reached out for legal help concerning her apartment manager’s refusal to take her concerns over the safety of her family seriously.
 Gonzalez was particularly upset due to the fact that she had a baby at home that she was determined to keep safe from unwanted outside visitors.
 The raccoons were later released safely into the wild by police officers.

 Have you ever heard of a raccoon inflicting extensive structural damages to a home?